zalberico/x-unblock/README.md

 If your computer restarts or the script stops, just run it again and it will continue where it left off.

-If you see rate limit errors:
-This is expected - the script will wait the required time and continue

 Run the script with:
 ```
 node unblock.js